Resources

 • Can I plan in advance if I choose cremation?

-Pre-arranging funeral services can be done regardless of the final disposition.
+Pre-arranging final arrangements can be done regardless of the final disposition.
 Pre-arranging is simply recording your wishes with the funeral home and prefunding if you choose to do so.

 • What information should I bring to the arrangement conference?